Sylvia Benton: Career

 Benton moved to Lossiemouth, Moray in 1970 when she retired, and later to Kincraig in 1984, where her family was located.
 She was the Honorary Curator of the Elgin Museum, during her retirement in Lossiemouth.
+She still held the excavation pemits for Ithaca decades later and archaeologists wanting to excavate there had to travel up to Scotland to get them from her in her retirement.
 In her later years, she worked on a book about birds, but because of failing eyesight, she could not complete it.
 From April 1984 she was cared for by her great-niece, Mrs Elizabeth Neill.
 The obituary in the Annals of the British School of Athens described her in her final years as, "a 'good trencher-woman' — meat and drink agreed with her; and she was taking her daily walk until the end.
 Though deaf she could recall the old days and was telling amusing stories of them when visited two months before her death."After a fall, she died in hospital on 12 September 1985, at the age of 98.
+Here personal papers are archived with the British School at Athenes.